 Continuing political and social attention to the issue of global climate change has resulted in both existing and pending international agreements and national, regional, or local legislation and regulatory measures to limit or reduce emissions of so-called greenhouse gases ("GHGs"), such as cap and trade regimes, carbon taxes, restrictive permitting, increased fuel efficiency standards, and incentives or mandates for renewable energy.
-The EPA has adopted and implemented regulations under existing provisions of the CAA that, among other things, establish Prevention of Significant

-Deterioration ("PSD") construction and Title V operating permit reviews for GHG emissions from certain large stationary sources that already are major sources of criteria pollutants under the CAA.
-Facilities required to obtain PSD permits for their GHG emissions also will be required to meet "best available control technology," our operations could be adversely affected and our ability to obtain air permits for new or modified facilities that exceed GHG emission thresholds could be restricted or delayed.
+The EPA has adopted and implemented regulations under existing provisions of the CAA that, among other things, establish Prevention of Significant Deterioration ("PSD") construction and Title V operating permit reviews for GHG emissions from certain large stationary sources that already are major sources of criteria pollutants under the CAA.
+Facilities required to obtain PSD permits for their GHG emissions also will be required to meet "best available control technology" standards that typically are GHG emissions.
+If we are required to meet "best available control technology," our operations could be adversely affected and our ability to obtain air permits for new or modified facilities that exceed GHG emissions thresholds could be restricted or delayed.
 In addition, the EPA has adopted rules requiring the reporting of GHG emissions from oil and natural gas production and processing facilities on an annual basis, as well as reporting GHG emissions from gathering and boosting systems, oil well completions and workovers using hydraulic fracturing.